 What to Do If You’re Locked Out by iCloud on Your Child’s Device

 It can be frustrating to learn that you have been locked out of your child’s device because of Apple iCloud.
 Luckily, there’s an easy way to get around this problem if it happens to you.
 Remember, you do need to have access to your child’s phone in order to complete this fix.

-The easiest way is to change the password.
 (You can follow Apple’s tool for ID recovery to reset the password here.)
 But that doesn’t always work (and changing the password too many times can lead to iCloud locking again!).